EndPointCorp/end-point-blog/2016/07/07/scrape-web-content-with-php-no-api-no.html.md

 There is a lot of data flowing everywhere.
 Not structured, not useful pieces of data moving here and there.
 Getting this data and structuring, processing can make it really expensive.
 There are companies making billions of dollars just (huh?) for scraping web content and showing in a nice form.

 Another reason for doing such things can be for example, lack of an API from a source website.
-In this case, it's the only way to get data that you need to process.
+In this case, it’s the only way to get data that you need to process.

 Today I will show you how to get web data using PHP and that it can be as easy as pie.

 ### Just do it

 There are multiple scraping scripts ready to use.
 I can recommend one of them: PHP Simple HTML DOM Parser.
-It's extremely easy to start with and initial cost is almost nothing, it's open sourced also.
+It’s extremely easy to start with and initial cost is almost nothing, it’s open sourced also.

 First, download a library from an official site: [http://sourceforge.net/project/showfiles.php?group_id=218559](http://sourceforge.net/project/showfiles.php?group_id=218559).
-You can use a composer version too, it's here: [https://github.com/sunra/php-simple-html-dom-parser](https://github.com/sunra/php-simple-html-dom-parser).
+You can use a composer version too, it’s here: [https://github.com/sunra/php-simple-html-dom-parser](https://github.com/sunra/php-simple-html-dom-parser).

-Let's say that you have downloaded this file already.
-It's just a one PHP file called simple_html_dom.php.
+Let’s say that you have downloaded this file already.
+It’s just a one PHP file called simple_html_dom.php.
 Create a new PHP file called scraper.php and include mentioned library like this:

 ```php
 <?php